daostack/alchemy-monorepo/README.md

 # DAOstack Client

+The DAOStack Client
+* A library to work with the DAOstack ecosystem
+* Convenience functions to interact with the DAOstack contracts: vote, stake and execute proposals
-A frontend client library for the [DAOstack subgraph](https://github.com/daostack/subgraph)
+* A frontend client library for the [DAOstack subgraph](https://github.com/daostack/subgraph) - search for daos, proposaals *

 [![Build Status](https://travis-ci.com/daostack/client.svg?token=aXt9zApRNkfx8zDMypWx&branch=master)](https://travis-ci.com/daostack/client)